OperationRecon/UoT-EE432-project/README.md

 ### For Administrators

 1. Login using assigned ID and password (initially, password is "admin").
-2. Change password
-3. Manage Users (Add, Update, Delete, View)
+2. Manage Users (Add, Update, Delete, View)
-4. Manage Subjects and Subject Groups
+3. Manage Subjects and Subject Groups
-5. Oversee Enrollments and Grades
+4. Oversee Enrollments and Grades

 ### For Teachers

 1. Login using assigned ID and password (initially, password is the same as ID)
-2. Change password
-3. View and manage assigned subject groups
+2. View and manage assigned subject groups
-5. Assign grades to students in their subject groups
+3. Assign grades to students in their subject groups

 ### For Students

 1. Login using assigned ID and password (initially, password is the same as ID)
-2. Change password
-3. enroll and drop-out subjects
+2. enroll and drop-out subjects
-4. View grades, semesters, and enrollments
+3. View grades, semesters, and enrollments

 ### General Notes